Macy's profit and sales slip and it cuts profit forecast for 2025, but tops Q1 expectations

 Macy’s sales dropped to $4.79 billion from $5 billion a year earlier, better than the $4.42 billion that analysts polled by FactSet expected.

 Comparable sales, which include online channels, dipped 2%.
-Bloomingdale’s and Bluemercury both saw comparable sales growth.
+However, Bloomingdale’s and Bluemercury both saw comparable sales growth.

+Neil Saunders, managing director of GlobalData, noted Bloomingdale's 3% comparable sales growth.

+“Good execution from Bloomingdale’s and its balanced assortment of luxury and prestige products has served it well,” he said.
+“This is especially so compared to chains that play much more exclusively in the very high-price arena, which have lost customers and seen an erosion of spending.”

-“Our first quarter results give us confidence that we have the right strategy and team in place to navigate the current environment while we continue to invest in our customer on the path to returning Macy’s, Inc. to sustainable profitable growth,” Chairman and CEO Tony Spring said in a statement on Wednesday.
+“Our first-quarter results give us confidence that we have the right strategy and team in place to navigate the current environment while we continue to invest in our customer on the path to returning Macy’s, Inc. to sustainable profitable growth,” Spring said in a statement on Wednesday.

 For the period ended May 3, Macy’s earned $38 million, or 13 cents per share.
 That compares with $62 million, or 22 cents per share, a year ago.